Setup a wireless mesh network with ubuntu laptops and olsrd

 normally has a wireless client which operates in Managed mode (sometimes called

-• a point to multipoint network.
+client mode) and connects to the AP. - a point to multipoint network.
 This is the most commonly used.
 Multiple clients

 (like laptops) operate in Managed mode to access a single AP (which operates in